thi-truong/thi-truong.github.io/_posts_unpublished/2022-09-24-geochemical-compilation-process.-unpub.md

 Note that this includes some time spent data wrangling the 25 groups of samples and working in Excel (overlapping working time).
 The actual IgPet plotting and exporting took maybe 5 minutes, and I did not alter any of the symbols, font size, design, etc. It's pretty much ready to edit in Illustrator.

 This was done quickly to demonstrate how quickly I could make a plot, but it is not ready to show with my data yet.
 For  that, i just have to make sure all the column headers match.
-I'll standardize this next!
+I'll standardize this next! **Note from present day Thi (February 2024): I did NOT standardize this next.**